KkyKai/DT-Classifier-to-predict-Income-Class/README.md

 # DT-Classifier-to-predict-Income-Class
 Implemented three Decision Tree models by the split criteria of Information Gain, Gain Ratio and Gini Index to predict Income Class using Python.
+With the libraries:
+pandas
+numpy
+tensorflow
+keras
+scikit learn